-You want to make some money and download an app to help you find the best gigs around town.
+You want to make some money, so you download an app — Steady, in this case — to help you find the best gigs around town.
 They offer you a way to pay you directly to your bank account, give you better job recommendations based on where you’re earning most, and offer you an income tracker to help see how much money you made and from where.
 You register on the app, but to get the extra features you’ve got to link your bank account–which seems like just more hassle–so you decide you’ll do it later.

 It’s a hassle to link a bank account to an app.
 Plus, you might not be very familiar with the app, so trust could be a factor.
 You may plan to link your account, but you’re busy now, so you procrastinate and plan to come back to it later but you forget as the million other things going on in your life seem more important, especially if you’re experiencing financial scarcity.